How to Wash a Body Pillow

 Depending on the fill type, some pillows may take longer than others.
 For example, polyester pillows dry faster than down or feather pillows.
 These pillows may take as long as 2 to 3 hours to dry.

-To fluff your pillows, throw in clean tennis balls or wool balls in the machine.
+To fluff your pillows, throw clean tennis balls or wool balls into the machine.
 These dryer balls spin around, preventing the pillow fill from clumping together during the drying process.
 This reduces the chances of moisture-retention.

 Before inserting the pillow into the cover, ensure it’s thoroughly dried.
 Moisture traces can lead to mold and mildew growth.